rarealton/Clash-Royale-3D/README.md

 <b>Disclaimer: I am not responsible for any damage to your computer resulting from intense GPU usage, since this is meant to be pretty, not fast.</b>

-<i>TL;DR - 3D Clash Royale awesomeness that will burn holes through your PC hardware and may or may not bring Armageddon to the planet.
+<i>TL;DR - 3D Clash Royale awesomeness that will burn holes through your PC hardware and may or may not bring Armageddon to the planet.</i>